-Tax Implications of Forgiven Credit Card Debt
+Income Tax Implications of Forgiven Credit Card and other General Unsecured Debt

-When you're searching for solutions for credit card debt, the idea of debt forgiveness may initially seem like a lifeline.
+When you're searching for solutions for credit card debt, the idea of debt forgiveness may be a lifeline.
 Credit card debt forgiveness can help relieve financial stress, but it comes with potential tax consequences that many aren't prepared for.
 When a portion of your credit card debt is forgiven or canceled, the IRS and New Jersey tax laws may require you to treat the forgiven amount as taxable income.

 At The Law Office of Marc G. Alster, based in Hackensack, New Jersey, Attorney Alster offers insight into the legal and financial considerations surrounding forgiven debt, including its potential tax consequences.
-If you're curious about the tax implications for forgiven credit card debt, it's critical to understand the tax implications under New Jersey law.
+If you're curious about the tax implications for forgiven credit card debt, it's critical to understand the tax implications under federal and New Jersey law.

 Understanding Credit Card Debt Forgiveness

-Although debt forgiveness might feel like a fresh start for most, the IRS generally views canceled debt as taxable income.
+Although debt forgiveness will feel like a fresh start for most, the IRS generally views canceled debt as taxable income.
 Under federal law, creditors are required to report canceled debt over $600 to the IRS by submitting Form 1099-C, "Cancellation of Debt."
 If you receive this form, it signals that the canceled amount may be subject to taxation unless an exclusion or exception applies.

 Taxable Income and Debt Forgiveness